kvilho/nowhitespaces/README.md

 4. Saves the changes.
 5. System validates and updates the entry in the database.

+## User stories

+-I want to be able to add my work hours for the day *Restaurant worker 32

+-I need to see my worked hours as a list *Construction worker 24

+-I would like to see if my employer has approved my hours *Painter 19

+-I would like to see a list of my employees hours *Construction Company Owner 41

+-I need to be able to approve my workers worked hours *Manager 37

+-I want to comment on my employees worked hours *Manager 54

 ## Database

 ![alt text](./documents/tietokantakaavio.jpg "Relational diagram")